tkgeeth/SpringHibernateIntegration/README.md

 Steps:
 ------
-1 - download and unzip the project.
+1. Download and unzip the project.
-2 - Go to the project home directory of SpringHibernateIntegration, and run
+2. Go to the project home directory of SpringHibernateIntegration, and run
-    $ mvn clean package
+3. $ mvn clean install

 Running the application.
 ========================